CompAndSave/hugo-decap-cas/content/posts/eco-friendly-printing-how-it-works-and-how-you-can-help.md

 ---
 Have you ever wondered how much waste the printing industry generates each year?
 Are you ready to start with eco-friendly printing and do your part for the environment?
 Well, get ready to embark on a journey to discover the incredible power of sustainable printing and how it works.
 Read on to learn tips on how to print with a purpose and make a difference!

-In this guide, we will discuss the following: \[to dev:anchor]
+In this guide, we will discuss the following:

 1. What is Eco-Friendly Printing?
 2. What is the Environmental Impact of Traditional Printing?